Ryu1845/YoloCR/README_EN.md

 * [Tesseract](https://code.google.com/p/tesseract-ocr/downloads/detail?name=tesseract-ocr-setup-3.02.02.exe)
 	* and install the language package `eng` or `fra` too.

+> You can use ABBYY FineReader instead of Tesseract.

 * [Cygwin](https://www.cygwin.com/).
 During the install, activate:
 	* bc
 	* gnupg